PixelThin/pixivue/README.md

 ## To Use:
 ---
-* NOTE: Currently, this project **requires your app be bootstrap with the official vue-cli** due to its dependency on Vuetify.
+* NOTE: Currently, this project **requires your app be bootstrapped with the official vue-cli** due to its dependency on Vuetify.
 In most instance this isn't an issue and is transparent.
 If you would like this library to be exposed as a stand-alone library, please create an issue at https://github.com/PixelThin/pixivue/issues

 * NOTE: Pixivue components have peer dependencies on axios, Vuetify and vue-scroll-reveal